yami-sutrxt3ji/proOS/README.md

-# proOS Phase 1
+# proOS

-proOS is a BIOS/MBR 32-bit hobby operating system.
-Phase 1 focuses on producing a custom boot chain and a minimal protected-mode kernel with a text shell.
+proOS is a BIOS/MBR 32-bit hobby operating system made by me!

 ## Repository Layout